tianyuG/bitraede/macos/README.md

 If elevated permission is required, you will be asked to authenticate with an account that has `sudo` access.
 You will only be asked to authenticate once during the entire lifetime of this script.

 ## Logs
 biträde will create a log file named `bitraede-#DATE.log` at `~/Library/Logs`, where `#DATE` will be replaced by current date and time similar to this: `bitraede-2017-01-01-01-01.log`.

-In addition, if `ALLOW_UNTRUSTED` is present in `packages` folder, installing an untrusted package, successful or not, will cause biträde to create a log file named `bitraede-#DATE-#PKG.log` in `~/Library/Logs`, like `bitraede-2017-01-01-01-01-example.pkg.log`.
+If `ALLOW_UNTRUSTED` is present in `packages` folder, installing an untrusted package, successful or not, will cause biträde to create a log file named `bitraede-#DATE-#PKG.log` in `~/Library/Logs`, like `bitraede-2017-01-01-01-01-example.pkg.log`.

+If an executable script is present in `scripts` folder, running it will cause biträde to create a log named `bitraede-#DATE-#SH.log` in `~/Library/Logs`, like `bitraede-2017-01-01-01-01-exempel.sh.log`.

 Log files can be viewed using `Console.app`.